Black Light Illusions

-An employee at my hotel is a puppeteer who performs all over the world.
-He recommended the Srnec Theatre and has helped stage their productions.
-Known as the first black light theatre in the world, founder Jiri Srnec was awarded the highest Czech state decoration – Credit of the State in the Field of Culture and Arts Medal.
+I met an employee at my hotel who’s a puppeteer and performs all over the world.
+He recommended Srnec Theatre and has helped stage their productions.
+Known as the first black light theatre in the world, founder Jiri Srnec was awarded the highest Czech decoration – Credit of the State in the Field of Culture and Arts Medal.

-“The origin of black light theatre goes back to ancient China where people with the help of candlelight, performed silhouettes shows over white sheet screens.
-Modern black theatre, founded in the nineteen fifties and mainly developed by French avant-garde artist George Lafaille regarded as the father of the black light theatre, is based on using technological innovations such as multimedia and linking up traditional theatre with ballet, pantomime, music, and circus.”
+“The origin of black light theatre goes back to ancient China where, with the help of candlelight, people performed silhouette shows over white sheet screens.
+Modern black theatre was founded in the 1950s and developed by French avant-garde artist George Lafaille – regarded as the father of the black light theatre.
+It’s based on the use of “technological innovations such as multimedia and linking up traditional theatre with ballet, pantomime, music, and circus.”